-The work week is the seven (7) consecutive day period commencing with the first shift on Sunday and ending with the last shift on the following Saturday.
+A. The workweek is the seven (7) consecutive day period commencing with the first shift on Sunday and ending with the last shift on the following Saturday.
 The standard number of hours in a pay period shall be eighty (80) hours.
 Although employees covered by this Agreement may not be scheduled to work exactly eighty (80) hours in a given pay period, the number of regularly scheduled hours of work in a pay period for employees covered by this Agreement shall average eighty (80) hours a pay period during the course of the year.
 An employee shall not normally be scheduled to work more than five (5) consecutive days without a two (2) consecutive day break.
-Unless a schedule is proposed pursuant to paragraph 4 of this Article which would require employees covered by this agreement in the Bureau of Security (except specialty units) to work a schedule different from the current schedule, all members of unit two will continue to work a schedule of five (5) eight (8) hour days with two (2) consecutive days off, one of which will be a Saturday or Sunday.
+Unless a schedule is proposed pursuant to paragraph C of this Article which would require employees covered by this Agreement in the Bureau of Security (except specialty units) to work a schedule different from the current schedule, all members of Unit Two and Unit Three will continue to work a schedule of five (5) eight (8) hour days with two (2) consecutive days off, at least one of which will be a Saturday or Sunday.
+A review of shift assignments will be conducted for members of Unit Three at least yearly in accordance with Article 10 during the yearly bid process.